GodotSteam/GodotSteam-Docs/docs/index.md

 ## Contributing and Donating
 ==}

 Want to help out?
 There are a few ways and all of them get you listed in our contributors section.
-Yes, even for tiny corrections.
+Yes, even for tiny corrections. <a rel="me" href="https://mastodon.gamedev.place/@godotsteam"></a>

 <div class="grid full cards" markdown>